Wooden hot tubs – Wood-fired hot tubs – Wood-burning hot tubs – it is time to relax and bring the family together! Ireland

 Pellet-burning option introduced in 2019 Innovation by TimberIN

 Although it’s improbable that numerous individuals would consider wooden hot tubs as being “green” items, a portion of the things are unquestionably eco-friendlier than others.
-Such is the situation with our smart pellet-fired hot tub, that is now being offered in Europe.
+Such is the situation with our smart pellet-fired hot tub, which is now being offered in Europe.

-Developed at Lithuania’s Kaunas University of Technology, the wooden hot tub warms the water by consuming wood pellets, rather than the more regularly utilized split logs.
-It is being said that these pellets are a more affordably available, yet they likewise produce higher temperatures in less time, in addition, they emanate less smoke, debris and carbon.
+Developed at the Lithuania’s Kaunas University of Technology, the wooden hot tub warms the water by consuming wood pellets, rather than the more regularly utilized split logs.
+It is being said that these pellets are more affordably available, yet they likewise produce higher temperatures in less time, in addition, they emanate less smoke, debris, and carbon.
 Also, the pellets are said to be simpler to deal with than logs.
 The tub’s inside stockpiling compartment can hold enough of them for a few hot-tubbing sessions.

 Using an iOS/Android cell phone application, clients start by setting the water temperature that they want.
 The wooden hot tub reacts by moving a fitting measure of pellets from the capacity compartment into its ignition chamber.
 As a result, clients don’t need to reach in and hazard by taking care of any blazing particles themselves.

 As the pellets are consumed, sensors measure the water temperature at both the top and base of the wooden hot tub.
 When the required temperature reaches the set level, the application notifies the user.
-If the temperature in the wooden hot tub drops by 5 or 8 degrees (client can change this temperature dropping level), the heater would turn on again.
+If the temperature in the wooden hot tub drops by 5 or 8 degrees (the client can change this temperature dropping level), the heater would turn on again.
 Pellets would keep on being step by step moved into the burning chamber, so as to keep up the temperature.

-The pellet-burning wooden hot tubs have been available for a quarter of a year and are at present accessible in Germany, Denmark, France, Norway, England and Ireland.
+The pellet-burning wooden hot tubs have been available for a quarter of a year and are at present accessible in Germany, Denmark, France, Norway, England, and Ireland.
 Its warming framework is currently being changed for use in outside saunas.

 Wood-fired hot tubs for an absolute relaxation

 Are you looking for a relaxation and wellness option for your garden?
 Then a wood-fired hot tub or a wood-burning hot tub is just the right thing for you!
-Wood burning hot tubs are made of high-quality wood – mostly made of Nordic spruce, larch or thermowood.
+Wood-burning hot tubs are made of high-quality wood – mostly made of Nordic spruce, larch, or thermowood.
 An all-around enriching and completely healthy wellness experience.
 Our offer is aimed at people from the UK or Scotland but is suitable for everyone – from young to old.

 It should be noted that there are different terms such as wood-fired hot tubs; wood-burning hot tubs or simply put wooden hot tubs.
 We would like to introduce you to these so that you can find the best product for you and your individual needs when making your purchase.
 Every single product is of high quality.
 The wood is perfectly processed and suitable for long-term use.